UltraCart/rest_api_v2_sdk_javascript/docs/OauthApi.md

 var opts = {
-  'code': "code_example", // String | Authorization code received back from the browser redirect 'redirect_uri': "redirect_uri_example", // String | The URI that you redirect the browser to to start the authorization process
+  'code': "code_example", // String | Authorization code received back from the browser redirect 'redirect_uri': "redirect_uri_example", // String | The URI that you redirect the browser to start the authorization process
   'refresh_token': "refresh_token_example" // String | The refresh token received during the original grant_type=authorization_code that can be used to return a new access token
 };